-The Company is still exploring for a new business.
+While the Company is still non-operational, it is looking to close an acquisition.
 Its current activities comprise mainly of transferring asset related to its development bank operation to BDO & PDIC.
 Thus, the company has continued to incur losses resulting to a capital deficiency of ₱144.19 million and ₱141.31 million as at December 31, 2020 and 2019, respectively.
 The Stockholders, however, have continued to provide the necessary financial support to sustain company operations.
 The stockholders converted their preferred stock of ₱48.60 million into common stock in 2016 and converted their advances of ₱600.50 million to additional capital in 2014 and infused capital aggregate ₱119.00 million in 2014 and 2013 to reduce capital deficiency.